Skip to main content

 Info

-The Lock only prevents users from modifyng the content but they continue to be able to access it.
-On the contrary the Password Protection forbids the access at all, if you do not have the password.
+The Lock only prevents users from modifying the content, but they continue to be able to access it.
+On the contrary, the Password Protection forbids the access at all, if you do not have the password.

 Downloading documents